Access to Higher Education Diploma (Social Science and Health)

 - Open College Network West Midlands

 The Access to Higher Education Diploma is a highly-recognised and intensive Level 3 qualification, equivalent to A-levels.
 It is primarily designed for learners who are considering returning to study but don’t have the necessary entry requirements for higher education courses in their chosen career pathway.

 Our Access to Higher Education Diploma (Social Science and Health) is specifically designed for:

 - Students with a current or previous role in care, working as a health assistant, care assistant or care worker

-- Adults who have not participated in or benefitted from previous educational experiences due to their individual circumstances
+- Learners who have not participated in or benefitted from previous educational experiences due to their individual circumstances

-- Adults seeking a change of employment direction, or a boost to their career opportunities, who can show a demonstrable interest in entering a profession related to health and social care
+- Learners seeking a change of employment direction, or a boost to their career opportunities, who can show a demonstrable interest in entering a profession related to health and social care

 Our course is designed to help ease you into returning to study if you have been out of education for a long time.
 If you have children, the course also provides the flexibility to fit your studies around your childcare commitments and the school day.

 In order to successfully compete the Access to Higher Education Diploma (Social Science and Health), you must achieve a total of 60 credits through studying the following units and subjects: